hgleung/vm-manager/README.md

 - Page table entries specify segment, page, and frame/block for each page.
 - Populates `PM` and `DISK` accordingly, marking frames as used and updating the highest frame number seen.

-### Address Translation (`translate_address`)
+### Address Translation and Page Fault Handling (`translate_address`, `handle_page_fault`)
-- Virtual addresses are 27 bits, split into segment (s), page (p), and offset (w), each 9 bits.
+- Virtual addresses are split into segment, page, and offset fields.
-- Checks if the segment exists and if the address is within bounds.
+- Address translation consults the segment and page tables, and may trigger a page fault if a required page or page table is not resident in memory.
-- Retrieves the page table location; if not resident, simulates a page table fault by loading it from disk into the next free frame.
-- Retrieves the page frame; if not resident, simulates a page fault by loading it from disk (logic placeholder).
-- Computes the final physical address as `frame * 512 + offset`.
-- Returns `-1` for segment faults or out-of-bounds accesses.
+- On a page fault, a free frame is allocated if available; otherwise, the LFU (Least Frequently Used) frame is evicted and reused.
+- The relevant page or page table is then loaded (simulated) into memory, and tables are updated accordingly.

+### Dynamic Memory Management (`malloc`, `free`, `realloc`)
+- **malloc:** Allocates a contiguous block of physical memory (in words).
+If a contiguous block is not available, it uses LFU eviction to free frames and retries.
+If still unsuccessful, malloc fails. **Design Note:** This malloc does NOT allocate non-contiguous frames, unlike a real paging system.
+Fragmentation can prevent allocations even if enough total free frames exist.
+- **free:** Releases all frames associated with a given allocation address.
+- **realloc:** Resizes an allocation (shrinks in place, or allocates a new block and frees the old one).

+### LFU Page Replacement
+- The VMManager tracks access counts for each frame and uses LFU to evict the least-used frame when memory is full (for both page faults and malloc).

 ### Processing Input Addresses (`process_addresses`)
 - Reads a list of virtual addresses from `input-dp.txt`.